 In addition, a requesting party may not be able to determine the existence of a privilege where attorney names are not reflected as involved communicants or where new forms of communication or certain file types present unique challenges.
 In the interest of minimizing burdens, the responding party can agree to provide supplemental information about specific documents identified by the requesting party, rather than creating an additional log line for each redacted document.
-To aid in the identification of redacted documents and assess the metadata associated with them, it is recommended that redacted documents contain a populated value in a "redacted" field in the load file produced to the requesting party.
+To aid in the identification of redacted documents and assess the metadata associated with them, it is recommended that requesting party could still ascertain all the necessary information from the document itself).

+redacted documents contain a populated value in a "redacted" field in the load file produced to the requesting party.